-The euro-zone currently faces a lot of problems without jumping into a proxy war against rebels in Ukraine.
+Back then, the euro-zone faced a lot of problems without jumping into a proxy war against rebels in Ukraine.
 I use the term proxy because without the money and backing of outsiders things would most likely go quiet.
-The failed and bankrupt country of Ukraine would most likely break into two parts with the eastern half and its people who share strong ties with Russia aligning itself with that country and Kiev, and the western-oriented portion of the country drifting towards stronger ties to the euro-zone.
+The failed and bankrupt country of Ukraine would most likely break into two parts with the eastern half and its people who share strong ties with Russia aligning itself with that country and Kyiv, and the western-oriented portion of the country drifting towards stronger ties to the euro-zone.
 What is the big problem with such a solution?
-Apparently, a great deal if you ask those in Washington that are pushing for more intervention in Ukraine.
-As to what really motivates their desire to turn the area into a giant killing field several possibilities exist but money and profit should not be ruled out.
+Apparently, a great deal for people like Biden in Washington that are pushing for intervention in Ukraine.

 The odds of U.S. LNG significantly displacing Russian natural gas shipped by pipeline are slim.
-Piped gas sells at a large discount to LNG, which must be cooled to liquid form, shipped overseas and turned back into its gaseous form.
-Poland recently received its first shipment of U.S. LNG last month from what is currently the only export facility in the lower 48 states.
-While LNG trade between the United States and Europe would help Trump in his bid to reduce the U.S. trade deficit it also stands to improve energy security among the European countries by giving them an alternative to Russian gas.
-Everyone must concede it is not a cure-all, Russia can easily cut prices and adjust terms to maintain its dominant position in the European gas market and European countries are likely to continue buying most of their gas from the lowest cost supplier.
+Piped gas sells at a large discount to LNG, which must be cooled to liquid form, shipped overseas, and turned back into its gaseous form.
+Poland recently received its first shipment of U.S. LNG.
+While LNG trade between the United States and Europe would help reduce the U.S. trade deficit it also stands to improve energy security among the European countries by giving them an alternative to Russian gas.
+Everyone must concede it is not a cure-all, Russia can easily cut prices and adjust terms to maintain its dominant position in the European gas market and European countries are likely to continue buying most of their gas from the lowest-cost supplier.